stiles/survivor-voteoffs/README.md

 The `00_create_vote_lookup.py` script creates an ordered tribal council vote-off list with details about seasons and castaways for use with data processing and analysis.
 It merges two CSVs in the [survivoR](https://github.com/doehm/survivoR) and [survivoR2py](https://github.com/stiles/survivoR2py/tree/main) repositories — vote_history and castaway_details — and stores the resulting file on S3.

 The `01_vote_off_reaction.py` script fetches a [Google Sheet](https://docs.google.com/spreadsheets/d/1nys0mCWArUCtPKYIVBrbjmv7eAWkmOce4cBlyHm8b0c/edit?usp=sharing) with hand-collected data detailing the reactions of Survivor contestants after their torches are snuffed at tribal council.
-It merges it with the vote order table, converts Google's string columns to boolean values, calculates a tribal acknowledgment score for each castaway based on specific criteria (more on that below), and then cleans and formats the data.
+It merges it with the vote order table, converts Google's string columns to Boolean values, calculates a tribal acknowledgment score for each castaway based on specific criteria (more on that below), and then cleans and formats the data.

 *Any vote at the council gets logged, even if that person stayed in the game in one of the purgatory seasons.
 Medical evacuations and castaways who quit were not included.*